gevas-astro/ASTRO_Python_tutotial/README.md

 # ASTRO_Python_tutotial
-Tutorial used for classes at UOA and Yale over the past years
+Tutorial used for classes at UOA Advances Astro Lab course